jimwhimpey/Valhalla-Island/source/history/index.markdown

 The format for this post has been shamelessly stolen from [Jason Kottke's about page](http://kottke.org/about/) at his venerable weblog, Kottke.org.

+**2012**: Rode my bike in the French Alps.
+Sold everything I owned and moved across the Pacific to work at Flickr in San Francisco.
+Big year.

 **2011**: Fell head over heels in love with Anne.
 Moved into my own place.
 Rode and raced my bike a lot.
 Had problems with Anne resulting in a break up which, looking back, was a mistake.
 Wallowed in inner turmoil.

 **2010**: I go through the motions for six months: riding my bike, spending almost all I earn on inconsequential things.
 I break up with Kristin.
 My Mum runs a disastrous campaign for parliament in the federal election.
 I win some B grade bike races, start racing A grade, get stronger and win most improved of the year.
 My bike accident claim settles, I wonder what to do with the money.